How to Stop Being Obsessive in a Relationship: 10 Steps

 One of the easiest ways to learn how to stop being obsessive in a relationship is to distract yourself.
 If you’re having difficulty letting go of your obsessions, spend time doing things you enjoy or take up a new hobby.

 You might also consider distracting yourself with a movie, a good book, or a walk around the block.
-Whether you’re in an obsessive relationship or trying to stop obsessing over an ex, a little distraction goes a long way.
+Whether you’re in an obsessive relationship or trying to stop obsessing over an ex, a little distraction can go a long way.

 2. Set a goal for yourself